 Line of best fit

-Group exhibition with Argišt Alaverdyan, Sebastian Burger, Filip Dvořák, Richard Nikl, Adam Vačkář
+Group show w Argišt Alaverdyan, Sebastian Burger, Filip Dvořák, Richard Nikl, Adam Vačkář

 Curated by Domenico de Chirico